maikelthedev/maikeldotuk.github.io/_posts/2018-02-25-today-is-my-birthday.md

 Either of those two cases I need my personal space, **solitude to get it done**.
 I haven't have that ever since I moved here.
 Especially since I'm much more creative/active during the evenings and that's the precise time I am not alone.
 I'm a night-owl.
 It's 1:17am right now for example.
 I normally sleep only 5 to 6 hours and that's enough for me.

 I just can't wait to move out so ...
 I need to find an alternative for the time from now until the 23rd.
 Maybe I should take a short term bedroom somewhere close.

+I've put up an add on a few places (Romeo, Facebook, etc) searching for a short-term bedroom to stay.